dresnite/Duels/README.md

 ### Installing

 This is a plug-and-play plugin, to install it you must drop its file inside your PocketMine's plugins folder.
-Make sure you

 ### Configuring arenas